-Environmental hazards Control measure Animal bites/diseases Stings, poisoning, infection Observe wildlife from a safe distance.
-Instruct students not to feed wildlife and how to respond to approaching wildlife.
+Environmental hazards Control measure Animal bites/diseases Observe wildlife from a safe distance.
+Stings, poisoning, infection Instruct students not to feed wildlife and how to respond to approaching wildlife.
 Adhere to established practices regarding the use of insect repellent, outlined in insect viruses and allergies.
 Environmental conditions CYC's sun safety policy must be followed.
 Weather, sun, humidity Assess weather and environmental conditions prior to participating outside.
 Brief all participants on the potential hazards (e.g., thorned flora, steep slopes).
 Constantly monitor surroundings for weather, terrain and wildlife hazards during the activity.
 Follow the managing excessive heat in schools guidelines when participating in very hot or extreme heat conditions.
 Monitor participants for cold related illness (e.g., hypothermia) in cold weather conditions.

-Facilities and equipment hazards Control measure Heat sources Open flames (e.g., campfires) are positioned, built, monitored, and extinguished appropriately.
-Utilise cooking methods (e.g., closed kitchen, barbecue, camping stove, open fire) that are appropriate for the health, maturity, fitness, suitability and competency of participants, Position food preparation, shelter, and sanitation to avoid any potential physical and health hazards.
-Student considerations nt considerations Control measure Injury Students aware of the location of emergency and first-aid equipment.
+Facilities and equipment hazards Control measure Vehicles When courses expose students to traffic and/or roads, ensure they have been instructed to be aware of vehicles and adhere to pedestrian road rules.
+Student considerations Control measure Injury Students aware of the location of emergency and first-aid equipment.
 Physical exertion Establish rest stops, considering the age and fitness level of students.
 Exhaustion and fatigue Ensure drink breaks occur regularly.
 Continually monitor participants for signs of fatigue and exhaustion.
 Adopt system of signals to clearly communicate the need for assistance if in difficulty.
 Student issues Conduct appropriate warm-up activities.
-Separation from the group, high risk Brief students on: behaviours basic first aid procedures for biological hazards they may encounter (e.g., ticks, leeches) appropriate behaviours to help keep themselves safe during the activity, including procedures if they become lost or injured areas that are out of bounds.
+Separation from the group, high risk Brief students on: behaviours basic first aid procedures for biological hazards they may encounter (e.g., ticks, leeches) appropriate behaviours to help keep themselves safe during the activity, including procedures if they become lost or injured appropriate toileting procedures for the duration of the event relocation techniques predetermined safety bearings (e.g., easily identifiable geographic feature) and how to use them use of the emergency whistle the set finishing time and the requirement to return at that time, whether they have completed the course areas that are out of bounds.
 Maintain contact between all group members through regular checks on group numbers.
+Implement procedures (e.g., buddy system, roll marking mechanisms) to account for all participants when participating off-site.
 Appoint designated group roles (e.g., leader, group member, tail end).
+Implement procedures (e.g., buddy system, roll marking mechanisms) to account for all participants.

-Visibility Have students wear easily identifiable clothing (e.g., high visibility rash vest). - Ensure staff can easily recognise those students with health support needs and are familiar with their needs.
+Visibility Have students wear easily identifiable clothing (e.g., high visibility rash vest).
+Ensure staff can easily recognise those students with health support needs and are familiar with their needs.